gforge/reactstrap-md-textarea/examples/README.md

 # Task Type form using Formik

-Example for testing functionaly.
+Example based on create react app for testing functionaly.
 To init the examples you need to link the package during developnent.

 ```{bash}
 yarn link